-Our mission is to advance reproductive justice in the Commonwealth of Kentucky.
-We do this through NON-PARTISAN ADVOCACY, EDUCATION, and OUTREACH.
+Our mission is to advocate for the right of all Kentuckians to exercise reproductive and religious freedom consistent with their beliefs.
+We use advocacy, education and outreach to support access to reproductive health services, including abortion, and we make available information necessary to make informed choices.
+We oppose government interference in personal health decisions.
 Planning one’s family is a fundamental right and a key factor in determining the physical, social and economic health and well-being of individuals, their families and their communities.
 Many mainstream religions support the right of women to make decisions about their reproductive lives.
 Such decisions can be moral, ethical, and religiously responsible.
 Government must affirm and protect each woman’s right to act in accordance with her own conscience and religious beliefs.
 Religious denominations and organizations supporting choice include: Denominations

 Episcopal Church Jewish – Conservative, Reform, Humanist and Reconstructionist Metropolitan Community Church Unitarian Universalist United Church of Christ Caucuses/Organizations American Jewish Committee American Jewish Congress Anti-Defamation League Catholics for Choice Central Conference of American Rabbis Disciples for Choice Episcopal Women’s Caucus Jewish Women International Lutheran Women’s Caucus NA’AMAT USA National Council of Jewish Women Presbyterians Affirming Reproductive Options (PARO) Presbyterian Mission Agency |